Museum-grade quality prints Worldwide shipping Largest video game art selection in the world Lifetime guarantee on prints

 Dunwall

-The name of that ninja stealth game was Dishonored.
-Needless to say the ninja's never made the cut, as Arkane adopted the initial stealth-fighting concept in their own, radical fashion.
-Out went feudal Japan, in came the Victorian-era Western European city of Dunwall, a place defined by the onset of industrialisation.
+The name of that ninja stealth game was DISHONORED.
+Needless to say, the ninja's never made the cut, as Arkane adopted the initial stealth-fighting concept in their own, radical fashion.
+Out went feudal Japan, in came the Victorian-era Western European city of Dunwall, a place defined by the onset of industrialization.
 Importantly, it's also a place much closer to Arkane's (literal) home than any story set in Asia.
 Dunwall is a city not unlike large French cities like Marseille, Nice or Lyon.
 Places that carry the weight of millennia - Marseille first appeared on maps as the Greek colony 'Massalia', around 600 BC.
 A weight the Lyon-based studio understood instinctively.
-History, to them, is everywhere around you - a big difference from US game designers, who have to work with a measly 200-odd years of historical reference for their world-building.
+History, to them, is everywhere around you - compare this to US game designers for example, who in such a situation would have to work with a measly 200-odd years of historical reference for their world-building.

 Prey screenshot